Quickstart

 Then, in the visual editor, update the title field to “Hello World”.

 The editor provides a rich set of formatting tools and components.
-Access them by typing ”/” in the editor to open the command menu.
+Type / in the editor to open the command menu and access these tools.

 Publish Your Changes

-When you’re satisfied with your edits, click the Publish
+When you are satisfied with your edits, click the Publish

 button in the top-right corner.

-Your changes will be deployed immediately to your documentation site.
+Your changes are immediately deployed to your documentation site.

 For more details about using the web editor, including advanced features like slash commands and image uploads, see our Web Editor documentation.